casper-network/docs-archive/dapp-dev-guide/workflow/two-party-multi-sig.rst

 1. Add the associated key to the account with a weight ``1``
 2. Raise the ``action threshold`` for ``deployment`` to ``2``, such that the deploy weight is split equally between the main and associated account

-**Important Note**: The action thresholds for deploys cannot be greater than the action threshold for ``key management``.
+The action thresholds for deploys cannot be greater than the action threshold for ``key management``.
 Therefore we need to raise the ``key management`` threshold to raise the ``deployment`` threshold.
 By default, action thresholds are set to ``1``.

 Contract Execution
 ~~~~~~~~~~~~~~~~~~

 Here is how you can execute the WASM file that will alter the account to your specifications in one single deploy.
-You have the option to send the deploy to the network using the Casper Rust client.
+You have the option to send the deploy to the network using the Casper command line client.
 There are a few fields that you need to fill in:

-1. ``node-address`` - An IP address of a node on the network (see `previous section <#acquire-node-ip-address>`_)
+1. ``node-address`` - An IP address of a node on the network
 2. ``secret-key`` - The file name containing the secret key of the Main Account
 3. ``chain-name`` - The chain-name to the network where you wish to send the deploy (this example uses the Testnet)
 4. ``payment-amount`` - The cost of the deploy
 5. ``session-path`` - The path to the contract WASM
 6. ``session-arg`` - The contract takes the account hash of the Associated account as an argument labeled ``deployment-account``.
-You can pass this argument using the ``--session-arg`` flag in the Rust client
+You can pass this argument using the ``--session-arg`` flag in the command line client

 .. code-block:: bash